tsudoko/98imgtools/README.md

 Verifies magic values in header.

 ### `hddgen.py`
-Creates a new blank HDD image file to the user's specifications.
+Creates a new blank HDD image header to the user's specifications.
+Blank space is not allocated.

 ### `hdidump.py`
 Display header information from an HDI hard drive image file.